ZenMastersTeam/Zen-UV/mkdocs/trimsheet_creation.md

     ![](img/screen/trimsheet/trim_axis.png)

 ### Trim Units
-By default trim units are in UV points based on values from 0 to 1, but it is possible to switch to image pixels depending on image size
+By default trim units are in UV points based on values from 0 to 1, but it is possible to switch to image pixels depending on image size.

+!!!
+Note
+    The "px" button is only available when you are working in **Image** mode, as this is the only mode in which pixel information can be obtained.
+    For more details, see the section [Trim sheet data storage in blend file.](#trim-sheet-data-storage-in-blend-file)

 ![](img/screen/trimsheet/trim_pixels.gif)